mike632t/x11-calc/MANUAL.md

 Where  an on/off slide switch exists switching the calculator off will save the current state.

+You can create a copy the saved emulator state by making a copy of the file which allow the user to make a backup when ever program was held in  memory when  the  emulator was switched off.
+Different programs can be loaded  by specifying the name of the file on the command when starting the emulator.

-If  the program was compiled with GTK support then a user can load or  save programs by right clicking anywhere in the application window. open  a dialog box.
-This will prompt for the name of an existing data file in `run` mode and allow the current emulator state to be saved in `prgm` mode.
+If  the program was compiled with GTK support then a user can load or  save programs  while the emulator is running by right clicking anywhere  in  the application window.
+This will prompt for the name of an existing data file in  `run` mode and allow the current emulator state to be saved in when  in `prgm` mode.

-Resetting the emulator using `Ctrl-C` will restore it to it's initial state.
+Note - Models with working card readers will be prompt the user to select a read or write a program card file, instead of restoring the emulator state.

 #### Exiting

-For  models with a 'sliding' On/Off switch clicking on the switch will turn the emulator on or off, but if when switching off you hold down the  switch down for two seconds the program will exit.
+For  models with a 'sliding' On/Off switch clicking on the switch will turn the  emulator on or off, but if when switching off you hold down the  mouse button for two seconds the program will exit.

 #### Keyboard Shortcuts